jbx-protocol/juice-docs/src/pages/delegate-hackathon.md

 slug: /delegate-hackathon
 ---

-# NFT Delegate Hackathon
+# Delegate Hackathon

-Build a [Juicebox NFT Delegate](/dev/learn/glossary/delegate/) for the [Buidl Guidl Juicebox project](https://juicebox.money/@buidlguidl).
+Build a [Juicebox Delegate](/dev/learn/glossary/delegate/) (and/or [data source](/dev/learn/glossary/data-source/)) for the [Buidl Guidl Juicebox project](https://juicebox.money/@buidlguidl) or somebody else to use.
 Open to teams and individuals.

-- Over $`N` in prizes.
+- Over $16k in rewards.
-- Starts at 12:00 EDT on June 9th and ends at 12:00 EDT on June 23rd.
+- Starts at 12:00 EDT on June 24th and ends at 12:00 EDT on July 8th.
+- Send a message in the `#🏰｜delegate-hack` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox) if you have questions or are looking for teammates.
+- Submit your project by sharing its name, a brief description, a repo URL, your Ethereum payout address, and a demo URL in the `#🏰｜delegate-hack` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).
+- Anyone can pay the [@buidlguidl Juicebox project](https://juicebox.money/@buidlguidl) to receive hackathon NFTs – half of the funds in the project will be distributed according to hackathon NFT voting once submissions are closed – the remainder will be used for Buidl Guidl streams and future events.
 - Facilitated with love by [Buidl Guidl](https://buidlguidl.com/) and [JuiceboxDAO](/dao/).

-- Join the [Hackathon Telegram chat](https://t.me/delegatehackathon) if you have questions or are looking for teammates.
+## Timeline

+**12:00 EDT, June 24th:** the hackathon begins with a Twitter Spaces featuring JuiceboxDAO + Buidl Guidl members.

+**12:00 EDT, July 8th:** submissions close, and voting opens.
+All contestants can join the showcase call in the [JuiceboxDAO Discord](https://discord.gg/juicebox) and demo their project to voters.

+**12:00 EDT, July 11th:** voting closes.
+Rewards are distributed according to the proportion of votes received by each submission.

 ## What's an NFT Delegate?